25Ericcheong/node-fundamentals/README.md

 - More information or basics about `Package.json`.
 May help with understanding specific aspects of writing a good `Package.json` or debugging (7)

+## Topics covered prior to using Express.js framework

+- Event loop, async patterns, events emitter and streams (may need to look into it for better understanding)

 References:

 1. How Node.js Works | Mosh: https://www.youtube.com/watch?v=jOupHNvDIq8